 Globals

-Baseline registers a handful of global data keys and one Nunjucks global.
+Baseline registers a handful of global data keys and a few Nunjucks globals.
 Most of them are reference targets you can read in templates; the rest are reserved namespaces that keep module-namespaced data from colliding with filters.

 _baseline

 The plugin's runtime introspection object.
-Built in three additive merges as the entry point runs:
+Built in three additive merges as the entry point runs.
+The shape mirrors Eleventy's own eleventy global: identity fields (name, version) at the top level, env for environment signals, with Baseline-specific data (options, features, paths) alongside.

 features: {